4 walks in South Australia’s national parks you might not have tried

 Looking for new places to walk?
-Here’s three recently opened trails which are perfect for your next parks visit.
+Here’s four recently opened trails which are perfect for your next parks visit.

 It’s no secret that walking in nature is a great activity to reduce stress levels, clear your head, connect with family and friends and stretch your legs.